Graduate Admissions 2023-2024 Catalog Year

 In order to be considered for admission to a graduate program at FGCU, an applicant must:

-- Have a bachelor’s degree or equivalent from a regionally accredited institution or equivalent foreign institution.
+- Have a bachelor’s degree or equivalent from an institution that maintains accreditation by a U.S. Department of Education sanctioned accrediting body (https://www2.ed.gov/admins/finaid/accred/index.html) or equivalent foreign institution.

 - Present an official standardized admission test score, if required.
 (Refer to the college/program description for approved standardized tests.); and